mozilla-spidermonkey/jsparagus/js-quirks.md

 3. A few semicolons are never optional, like the semicolons in `for (;;)`.

-    This means there's a semicolon in the grammar that is optionally optional!
+    This means there’s a semicolon in the grammar that is optionally optional!
 This one:

     > *LexicalDeclaration* : *LetOrConst* *BindingList* `;`

-    It's usually optional, but not if this is the *LexicalDeclaration* in `for (let i=0; i < 9; i++)`!
+    It’s usually optional, but not if this is the *LexicalDeclaration* in `for (let i=0; i < 9; i++)`!

 4. Semicolons are not inserted only as a last resort to avoid